 “Twenty minutes until the mac and cheese is warmed up.
 I knew it would be good to have something ready for Daiquiri Night.”

-“Marissa thinks there might be another room on the third floor,” Moira said, waiting to see Gabbi’s response.
+“Marissa thinks there might be another attic space on the third floor,” Moira said, waiting to see Gabbi’s response.

 “Seriously?”
 Gabbi’s eyes lit up and she almost ran for the stairs.
 “Let’s go take a look.”

-Moira followed her and they found Emma and Marissa standing in the third floor hall.
+Moira followed her up the stairs and they found Emma and Marissa standing in the third floor hall.

 “We waited for you,” Emma said.

-“What makes you think there’s another room?”
+“What makes you think there’s another attic space?”
 Gabbi asked Marissa.